Brought to you by

 Melissa’s has become The Deli Coffee Co.
 Expect the same beautiful foodie and homeware gift ideas, as well as good breakfasts and coffee.

-For coffee and wine refreshments after browsing at Exclusive Books.
+Enjoy coffee and wine refreshments after browsing at Exclusive Books.
 The terrace offers lovely views.

 The Granary Cafe at The Silo Hotel

-For breakfast options that include the delicious eggs Benedict, a contemporary lunch-and-dinner menu filled with classics such as tuna tartare and 300g beef ribeye, the famous Sunday roast, and afternoon and royal teas.
+For breakfast options that include the delicious eggs Benedict, a contemporary lunch-and-dinner menu filled with classics such as tuna tartare and 300g beef rib-eye, the famous Sunday roast, and afternoon and royal teas.

 Life Grand Café